ltrc/SSF-to-CONLL-Convertor/README.md

 1. headcomputation
 2. vibhakticomputation

-Set the environment variable ssf2conll to dependencies folder in ~/.bashrc as export ssf2conll="PATH OF DEPENDENCIES FOLDER"
+Set the environment variable ssf2conll to conll converter folder in ~/.bashrc as export ssf2conll="PATH OF CONLL CONVERTER FOLDER"